H1D/H1D.github.io/_posts/2014-06-18-node-webkit-ajax.md

 Now you can use `$.ajax()` as usual!

 ## Update
-If ypu need cookie support.
-Use [xmlhttprequest-cookie](https://www.npmjs.org/package/xmlhttprequest-cookie) insted.
+If you need cookie support use [xmlhttprequest-cookie](https://www.npmjs.org/package/xmlhttprequest-cookie) instead.